spilman6/courses/pages/javascript/assignment-3.md

 ## Submission

-### Pushing to GitHub Pages
+### Pushing to GitHub

-You're going to push your website to GitHub Pages.
+You're going to push your changes to your github.io repository.
 Remember that you are adding to an existing repository, so you don't need to use `git init`.

 Once your changes are working on your computer, run the following git commands: